reekithak/Code---Snippets/README.md

 A few Code Strips That  Have been Studied and practised by me.
-Shortcuts to few problems also as a reference for the future  :)
+Shortcuts to few problems, also as a reference for the future Use :)